The History of Photography

 The History

+The early cave paintings attest to the fact that man has always wanted to record himself, his activities and the environment around him.
+This art, until very recently, has been reserved for the talented individuals, not the everyday, ordinary person.
+Painters of great renown abound throughout the centuries and have left remarkable pictorial histories of our journey through time.
+While the camera was not invented until the 19th century, the two basic elements of a camera had been well known for hundreds of years.
 The first element of a working camera known by the ancients is the effect of a lighted area separated from a dark area with only a pin hole opening between them.
 An inverted (upside down) image of the lighted area will be produced on a flat surface in the dark area.
 As early as the 1400's it was documented that inserting a lens in the hole would produce a crisper, clearer image.
 This technology, called "camera obscura" was often used by artists to sketch objects more quickly and ease the difficulties of depth perception.
 The image was allowed to be projected on a piece of paper inside a dark box and the artist would trace outlines of the projected image.

 The second known element of a working camera was the existence of materials capable of permanent change when exposed to light.
 These light sensitive chemicals were experimented with for centuries but were not used to coat a flat surface until very recently.